Europe for Cruisers logo

 We had our first encounter with the MS Maribelle's food after boarding the ship in Chalon-sur-Saône.
 It was mid-afternoon, and we were pleasantly surprised to find a table with freshly-made baguette sandwiches and drinks in the Lounge.
 The sandwiches were wonderful, and they helped to give us the energy we needed to wander around the town until dinner.

-At 7:30 p.m., we had our first meal in the MS Maribelle's restaurant.
+At 7:30 p.m., we had our first meal in MS Maribelle's restaurant.
 The ship has open seating, so we grabbed two window chairs at a table for six and were promptly taken under the wing of Eduardo (see photo), a native of Oporto, Portugal who become our waiter for the rest of the cruise.
 (We could have sat in other areas of the dining room, of course, but--like many guests--we'd found a waiter who took good care of us, so we rewarded good service with loyalty and an extra tip at the end of the cruise.)

-Dinner on the MS Maribelle is a leisurely four- or five-course meal that usually consists of a salad or appetizer, soup, an entrée, dessert, and--for those who have room--a plate of after-dinner cheeses.
+Dinner on MS Maribelle is a leisurely four- or five-course meal that usually consists of a salad or appetizer, soup, an entrée, dessert, and--for those who have room--a plate of after-dinner cheeses.
 On most evenings, guests had two choices for each course, and those who craved for simple food could always order a steak or chicken breast instead of the night's entrées.

 Lunch is similar to dinner, but with fewer courses, and guests can choose sandwiches from a buffet if they don't want a hot entrée.
 Shore excursions return in time for the 12:30 meal hour, and afternoon cruising usually begins as passengers are sitting down to lunch in the large-windowed dining room.